tjain2004/FINSHEILD-AI/README.md

 # FINSHEILD-AI
-an AI-powered AML detection web application using XGBoost and SHAP, featuring an interactive dashboard, real-time transaction risk prediction, explainable AI, and batch transaction analysis for detecting suspicious financial activities.
+An AI-powered AML detection web application using XGBoost and SHAP, featuring an interactive dashboard, real-time transaction risk prediction, explainable AI, and batch transaction analysis for detecting suspicious financial activities.